Psamcyite/devbuddy/README.md

 ## **Description**

 **DevBuddy** is a developer-centric web app designed to boost productivity.
-It provides tools to visualize file structures, perform static code analysis, generate README templates, and even integrate AI-powered code reviews.
+It provides tools to visualize file structures, perform static code analysis, and generate README templates.
 Whether you're a beginner or an experienced developer, DevBuddy has something to streamline your workflow.

 ---